mj1618/codejam2018/qual/README.md

 Honestly thought I got this right, but going to take some time to dig into where I went wrong.
 Will be pushing a fix for this later.

+Edit: did get it working with some hacks, but not a very clean solution.